-- (1) A person must not move apiary equipment into the Varroa mite eradication emergency zone unless the person requires that equipment to undertake a surveillance action in the Varroa mite eradication emergency zone. - (2) A person must not move any apiary equipment out of the Varroa mite eradication emergency zone.

-(3) Nothing in this clause authorises the movement of any bees that have been subject to a surveillance action from premises in the Varroa mite eradication emergency zone.
+- (1) A person must not move apiary equipment into the Varroa mite eradication emergency zone unless the person requires that equipment to undertake a surveillance action in the Varroa mite eradication emergency zone. - (2) A person must not move any apiary equipment out of the Varroa mite eradication emergency zone. - (3) Nothing in this clause authorises the movement of any bees that have been subject to a surveillance action from premises in the Varroa mite eradication emergency zone.

-20 Destruction of bees and hives [s 50, s 51(1), s 55(1), s 91(1)(a), s 122(1)(a)]
+20 Destruction of bees and hives [s 50, s 51(l), s 55(1), s 91(1)(a), s 122(1)(a)]

-- (1) A person must make any bees and any hive in the Varroa mite eradication emergency zone of which they have care, custody or control available for destruction and removal by an authorised officer for the purposes of disposal and eradication. - (2) A person may destroy any bees of which they have care, custody or control if directed to do so by an authorised officer. - (3) An authorised officer is authorised to destroy the bees and any hive by: - (a) euthanising the bees, - (b) making the dead hive bee-proof, - (c) cleaning the location of the hive at the premises to remove the dead bees and any apiary products, - (d) burning or otherwise destroying the hive at the premises, - (e) moving the hives to another premises and then burning or otherwise destroying the hive, and - (f) any other destruction, disposal or eradication functions necessary to eradicate all hosts of Varroa mite and to prevent the survival of undetected hosts within the emergency zone.
+- (1) A person must make any bees and any hive in the Varroa mite eradication emergency zone of which they have care, custody or control available for destruction and removal by an authorised officer for the purposes of disposal and eradication. - (2) A person may destroy any bees of which they have care, custody or control if directed to do so by an authorised officer. - (3) An authorised officer is authorised to destroy the bees and any hive by: - (a) euthanising the bees, - (b) making the dead hive bee-proof, - (c) cleaning the location of the hive at the premises to remove the dead bees and any apiary products, - (d) burning or otherwise destroying the hive at the premises, - (e) moving the hive to another premises and then burning or otherwise destroying the hive, and - (f) any other destruction, disposal or eradication functions necessary to eradicate all hosts of Varroa mite and to prevent the survival of undetected hosts within the emergency zone. - (4) A person may store a dead hive in a bee-proof manner if directed by an authorised officer. - (5) In this clause, dead hive means a hive in which all bees have been destroyed in accordance with this clause.